Edit

 Export to .yml

-Fabric provides the option to export the full public library list to an .yml file and download it to your local directory.
+Fabric provides the option to export the full external library list to an .yml file and download it to your local directory.

 Custom libraries